graphile/crystal/CONTRIBUTING.md

 createdb postgraphile_test
 ```

-The tests use the `TEST_PG_URL` environment variable as a connection URL, which can be overwritten.
+The PostGraphile tests use the `TEST_PG_URL` environment variable as a connection URL, which can be overwritten.
+(This differs from the Graphile Engine `TEST_DATABASE_URL` to avoid conflicts between these two independent test suites.)
 The default value is `'postgres:///postgraphile_test'`.

 Then run the test suite with: